 Calcaneal osteotomies are often combined with other procedures, such as tendon transfers, so the actual recovery time may vary depending on the procedures that are performed.
 In general, 75-80% of the recovery occurs within the first 6 months.
 It takes 12 months or more for the musles, tendons, and bones to recover 100%.

 - Deep Vein Thrombosis (DVT)

 - Pulmonary embolism (PE)

 - Asymmetric Gait

 Specific potential complications

 Complications specific to this surgery include:

 - Sural nerve and medial calcaneal nerve injury: The incision over the outer aspect of the heel bone and shifting of the actual bone can place nerves at risk.
 The sural nerve is located in close proximity to the incision and can be injured during the surgical approach to the bone.
-The medial calcaneal nerve on the inside of the heel bone and can be injured during the bone cut or during the shifting of the bone.
-If these nerves are injured or cut, the patient could end up with numbness or pain along the path of the nerve.
+The medial calcaneal nerve is on the inside of the heel bone and can be injured during the bone cut or during the shifting of the bone.
+If these nerves are injured or cut, the patient could end up with numbness or pain along the path of the nerve

 - Painful Hardware: Another potential complication with this procedure is having pain associated with the screws that are used to secure the heel.
 About 10-20% of people will need to undergo removal of the screws due to discomfort.
 Screws are not removed until the bone has completely healed.

 Edited October 29.
 2019